HMaker/python-cdp/README.md

 ```shell
 ./update-cdp.sh 4dd6c67776f43f75bc9b19f09618c151621c6ed9
 ```
+P.S.
+Don't forget to make it executable by running `chmod +x update-cdp.sh`

 ## Implementation of a CDP client
 The `pycdp.cdp` package follows same structure of CDP domains, each domain is a Python module and each command a function in that module.